trxe/notes-blog/content/parallel-conc-prog/3-memory-model.md

 Each var = 1 obj.
 Obj occupy **at least 1** memory location
-Fundemantl types: exactly 1 memory location, whatever their size, even if they are part of an array.
+Fundemantal types: exactly 1 memory location, whatever their size, even if they are part of an array.
 Adjacent bit field $\in$ same memory location

 ### Concurrency